Mfoniso1/Nigeria-Store-Density-Analyzer/README.md

 5.  **Visualization**: The processed data is rendered on the frontend:
     -   The **Summary Panel** displays the aggregated metrics in a clear, ranked list.
     -   The **Density Map** component renders each hexagon on a Leaflet map, coloring it based on its store count relative to the densest cell.
+6.  **AI Prediction (Optional)**: The user can request an AI prediction for a state.
+The application sends the existing store coordinates to the **Google Gemini API** and receives a suggested latitude/longitude for a new hotspot, along with a reason for the choice.

 ## Technical Stack